MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 | Qubit reuse | Supported |
 | Real-time classical compute| 64-bit signed integer arithmetic <br>Utilizes classical register resources |

 The QDK provides target-specific feedback when Q# language features aren't supported for the selected target.
-If your Q# program contains unsupported features when running integrated hybrid jobs, you receive an error message at design-time.
+If your Q# program contains unsupported features when running hybrid quantum jobs, you'll receive an error message at design-time.
 For more information, see the [QIR wiki page](https://github.com/microsoft/qsharp/wiki/QIR).

 > [!NOTE]
-> You need to select the appropriate **QIR Adaptive RI** target profile to obtain appropriate feedback when using Q# features that the target does not support.
+> You need to select the appropriate **QIR Adaptive RI** target profile to obtain appropriate feedback when using Q# features that the target doesn't support.

-Copy the following code into a Q# file, and add the subsequent code snippets to see the supported features in action.
+To see the supported features in action, copy the following code into a Q# file and add the subsequent code snippets.

 ```qsharp
 namespace HybridIntegrated {